Fairview DART depot: Facilities

-There is a three road shed, train wash and sidings.
-It is located just south of Clontarf Road DART station on the Dublin-Belfast railway line.
-However, maintenance on DART units is also carried out at Inchicore Works.
-There is no wheel lathe at the depot and as a result, out of service Commuter (29000 Class) DMUs tow DART trains to the Drogheda Commuter depot in order to receive new wheels.
+The depot is located just south of Clontarf Road DART station on the Dublin-Belfast railway line.
+It has a three-road shed, train wash and sidings.
+Heavy maintenance on DART units is carried out at Inchicore Works.
+There is no wheel lathe at Fairview so 29000 Class commuter DMUs tow DART trains to the Drogheda Commuter depot for wheel turning.